What to do if you wake up in the middle of the night with a stuffy nose

 If your stuffy nose is from a cold or allergies, hydration can help thin out mucus.
 Plus, certain teas like chamomile may help you fall asleep and can be helpful if you don’t really feel like starting your day at 2 a.m.!

 Apply a Breathe Right strip

 If you wake up in the middle of the night and feel nasal congestion but don’t want to deal with a hot kettle or prepping a neti pot, reach across your nightstand and grab a Breathe Right® strip.
-Easy to apply, drug-free, and effective, Breathe Right strips open your nose up 38 percent more than nasal decongestants alone to relieve snoring and nighttime nasal congestion due to colds and allergies.
+Easy to apply, drug-free, and effective, Breathe Right strips open your nose up 38 percent more—when combined with nasal decongestants versus using them alone—to relieve snoring and nighttime nasal congestion due to colds and allergies.
 Apply, lie back, close your eyes, and breathe better!

 Experience it for yourselfGet a free sample

 While this isn’t something to do if you wake up in the middle of the night, it’s a proactive way to help prevent exactly that from happening.
 Inhaling steam from a hot shower may help ease nasal congestion caused by a cold, thereby lessening the chance you’ll wake up with a stuffy nose later.

 There is evidence that suggests mindfulness meditation (which is a practice that involves breathing and present moment awareness) may help with sleep and relaxation.
 While this meditation won’t do anything to ease the physical sensation of a stuffy nose, it may help quiet your mind of all those middle-of-the-night anxieties that can often keep people awake.